 Books

 The narrative form of the book, with all its possibilities, is what interests me.
 I like the range of materials and ideas which can be incorporated into exciting and imaginative formats.
+Occasionally I make a unique book, but most are small editions, often called democratic multiples because they are not expensive.

 My books are mainly visual and the content deals with ideas about life, death and human values.